WessamAZ/TASKS/README.md

 ## Assignment 1

 ### Assigment 1a
+The Solution:
-Vertex shader (vs): Responsible for processing individual vertices, including transformations and passing data to the fragment shader.
+- Vertex shader (vs): Responsible for processing individual vertices, including transformations and passing data to the fragment shader.
-Fragment shader (fs): Determines the color output for each fragment based on interpolated attributes received from the vertex shader.
+- Fragment shader (fs): Determines the color output for each fragment based on interpolated attributes received from the vertex shader.
 The solution:
-1- Adjust light position and direction in vertex shader "vs".
+1. Adjust light position and direction in vertex shader "vs".
-2- outColor is the final color output of the fragment shader so Lighting calculations are performed, including diffuse and specular reflections, to determine the final color.
+2. outColor is the final color output of the fragment shader so Lighting calculations are performed, including diffuse and specular reflections, to determine the final color.
 ### Assigment 1b
 The Solution:
-1- In vs: we replace the fixed values in Light position with parameters "we took those paraneters from defaultMaterial", I add those parameter to the user interface in Matierials Tab so the user can change them as he want.
+1. In vs: we replace the fixed values in Light position with parameters "we took those paraneters from defaultMaterial", I add those parameter to the user interface in Matierials Tab so the user can change them as he want.
-2- We can also change ambient, diffuse, specular and shininess from the same interface after we add those parameters to fs shader as parameters.
+2. We can also change ambient, diffuse, specular and shininess from the same interface after we add those parameters to fs shader as parameters.
-3- we add "x_position,y_position,z_position" to the interface in util.js file.
+3. we add "x_position,y_position,z_position" to the interface in util.js file.

 ### Assigment 1 Extras
 <!-- Describe any extra features that you implemented.
 Make sure to cite your sources. -->